It’s a demanding world out there.

 Allow yourself to attribute success to the consistent effort required for mastery, and celebrate how effective you were in building those successes.

-Stacking successful habits is another tool that one can use to build self-efficacy.
+Stacking successful habits is another tool that can build self-efficacy.
 Start with a goal.
 Then think backward from that goal to the most simple habit you could adopt that would move you toward that goal.
 Make that simple habit consistent over a period of time.
 Then, once that simple change is well established, stack a new habit on top of the first.
 Consciously track the consistent change over time.

 Another great way to build self-esteem is to find a new area of growth and master a new skill.
 Practicing mindful speaking, for instance, is a great skill to develop to build self-esteem.